Graham Vigrass: Professional

-National Team
+Canadian National Team

 Vigrass first joined the national team program in 2008 as a member of Canada men's junior national volleyball team.
 He helped the team win silver at the 2008 Men's Junior NORCECA Volleyball Championship, and qualify for the 2009 FIVB Volleyball Men's U21 World Championship.
-Vigrass joined the senior national "B" team in 2010, before becoming a full national team member in 2012.
-He was a member of the squad that finished tied for 7th place at the 2014 FIVB Volleyball Men's World Championship, and helped the team win bronze at the 2015 Pan American Games.
-He was a member of the squad that won bronze at the 2017 FIVB Volleyball World League.
+Vigrass joined the senior national "B" team in 2010, helping them reach 4th at the 2011 Summer Universiade, before becoming a senior national team member in 2012.
+His success over ten years with the senior team resulted in the achievement of 5 team records and the tying of two previous team records.
+He was a member of the squad that finished tied for 7th place at the 2014 FIVB Volleyball Men's World Championship, and helped the team win gold at the NORCECA Championship, his first two team records, and bronze at the 2015 Pan American Games, tying a previous team record.
+He was also on the team that finished in 7th place at the 2015 Men's World Cup, tying another team record.
+His next team record was as a member of the squad that won bronze at the 2017 FIVB Volleyball World League.
 He also helped the national team finish tied for 5th at the 2016 Rio Summer Olympics and finish eighth at the 2020 Tokyo Summer Olympics.
-Vigrass retired from the national team in 2022.
+This set two team records, one by qualifying for consecutive Summer Olympics and one by qualifying for consecutive quarter finals at the Summer Olympics.
+Vigrass retired as a national team player in 2022.